JDygard/Frost-Air-and-Kinetic-Energy/fake/README.md

 This is built as a portfolio piece for a React-based industrial HVAC control application.
 The focus is on performance, accessibility and comfort of users.

 # Design Philosophy
-This is designed to be a "one-stop shop" for the health and operation of the HVAC system, with three app authorization levels:
+This is designed to be a "one-stop shop" for the health and operation of the HVAC system, with four app authorization levels:

 ```
 Administrative: Full access to all system controls and data.
 This level will be capable of controlling the ranges of temperature controls for the whole building.